-Remember back in March when our lives were suddenly turned upside down and common household and pantry items like toilet paper, disinfectant wipes, flour and yeast flew off store shelves in the blink of an eye?
+Remember in March 2020 when our lives were suddenly turned upside down and common household and pantry items like toilet paper, disinfectant wipes, flour and yeast flew off store shelves in the blink of an eye?
+Who could forget?
 Strange and crazy times.

 Another one of those high-demand items was hand sanitizer and while it’s easier to find now, it sometimes still feels like it’s hit or miss whether your local store will have any.
 Ditto for disinfectant wipes.